JustinGuruTech/LangChain-Examples/readme.md

 This project contains example usage and documentation around using the LangChain library to work with language models from OpenAI and HuggingFace.

+API keys and default language models for OpenAI & HuggingFace are set up in `config.py`

 ### Resources
 - [LangChain Overview From Pinecone](https://www.pinecone.io/learn/langchain-intro/)
 - [LangChain Quickstart Guide](https://python.langchain.com/en/latest/getting_started/getting_started.html)